THEXN/TShock/Installation-instructions.md

 ## Finishing
 Your server should now be successfully running TShock.
 Familiarize yourself with the [[Commands]], and have a fun time administrating your new server.

+Here is a video explaining how to install and setup TShock!
+<iframe width="560" height="349" src="http://www.youtube.com/embed/MpKexsNmefs" frameborder="0" allowfullscreen></iframe>